This snippet implements an RPC server and client using effect

 : Core library@effect/rpc

-: RPC library@effect/rpc-http
+: RPC library@effect/platform

 : HTTP client requests (web handler)

-The implementation starts from schema.ts
+The implementation starts from api.ts

 :